 There is no substitute for people skills.
 CFOs will be expected to communicate with boards, shareholders, fellow executives, and employees at every level of the company.
 The right personal skills include the following:

 CFOs are expected to be great leaders.
 They need to be able to manage teams, provide directives, and cast vision that gets people from every department on board.
+Thus, developing leadership skills as a CMA can be just as valuable as math and accounting.

 Managing time is a crucial part of providing financial leadership at a company.
 In addition to self-management, this will be important for managing staff.